packagist/private-packagist-docs/docs/self-hosted/kubernetes-troubleshooting.md

 or click on the send icon which will send us the bundle.
 Please always notify us if you send us a support bundle!

-In cases where the Replicated management console isn't accessible you can also generate a https://docs.replicated.com/vendor/support-host-support-bundles using the following command and send it to us:
+In cases where the Replicated management console isn't accessible you can also generate a [host support bundle](https://docs.replicated.com/vendor/support-host-support-bundles) using the following command and send it to us:
 ```
 kubectl support-bundle https://raw.githubusercontent.com/replicatedhq/troubleshoot-specs/main/host/default.yaml